nikhi1g/EmailModule/README.md

 Quick and easy read and response, True/False returning, Check and Respond to Emails.

 ###### IMPORTANT FOR THIS TO WORK
+> I recommend using an entirely new gmail account, but it is not _necessary_
 1. https://myaccount.google.com/u/2/security?hl=en
 2. Turn 2-step verification on.
 3. go back to [security](https://myaccount.google.com/u/2/security?hl=en)